Francisco Silva (footballer, born 1986): Lecce

-CA Osasuna
+Osasuna

-On 22 January 2013 Silva was loaned to La Liga strugglers CA Osasuna until June.
+On 22 January 2013, Silva was loaned to La Liga strugglers CA Osasuna until June.
 He made his debut abroad on 2 February, coming on as a second-half substitute in a 1–0 home win over Celta de Vigo.
 On 8 March Silva netted his first goal for Osasuna, but in a 1–2 loss at Real Betis; on 4 June the Navarrese side exercised the buyout clause, paying €1.2 million for his services.
 He featured regularly for the club during the 2013–14 campaign, which ended in relegation.

 Club Brugge

-On 29 August 2014 Silva was loaned to Club Brugge KV, in a season-long deal with a buyout clause.
+On 29 August 2014, Silva was loaned to Club Brugge KV, in a season-long deal with a buyout clause.
 On 13 July of the following year he was transferred to Chiapas.